Compliance competency: Everything you need to know about HITRUST compliance

 What is the HITRUST CSF Validation with Certification cost?

-HITRUST certification is known for being rather expensive, given its depth and complexity.
+HITRUST CSF certification is known for being rather expensive, given its depth and complexity.
 Costs can vary greatly from company to company, depending on the size and scale of your organization.

 The range can be from $36,000 – $200,000 and will hit the higher end of the scale when a third-party auditor is involved.
 Conducting a readiness assessment without an External Assessor will trim down your fees, however, the level of security assurance will also decrease so it’s highly recommended you work with an Approved External Assessor when embarking on your HITRUST journey.
 It’s important to conduct a thorough assessment of your own needs and not jump to saving costs when it comes to protecting sensitive data.